 The requirements to qualify for a tourist visa include having health/travel insurance, financial means to support yourself whilst in Australia, and meet the health and character requirements.
-The DIBP website provides a total overview of the requirements of a tourist visa.

 Working holiday visas

 Working holiday visas fall into two categories – Working Holiday Visa (Subclass 417), and Work and Holiday Visa (Subclass 462).
 There are a limited number of countries with which Australia has working holiday visa agreements.
 Some countries fall within the 417 visa, and others within 462.

 Both visas are for young people aged between 18 and 30.
 The eligible countries under the 462 visa are: Argentina, Bangladesh, Chile, Indonesia, Iran, Malaysia, Thailand, Turkey, and the USA.
 The 417 visa is for people from Belgium, Canada, Republic of Cyprus, Denmark, Estonia, Finland, France, Germany, Hong Kong, Republic of Ireland, Italy, Japan, Republic of Korea, Malta, Netherlands, Norway, Sweden, Taiwan, and the United Kingdom.

 The 417 visa has consistent requirements.
 It is for a period of up to 12 months, where the primary purpose is a holiday, and employment is for supplementing the holiday income.
 There is a non-refundable charge associated with the visa application.
 Under this visa, a visa holder can leave and re-enter Australia any number of times and study for up to four months while the visa is valid.